 In 2001, the District signed a 60 year contract with Seattle Public Utilities (SPU) for water service.
 Two years later, we conducted a comprehensive evaluation of the SPU service area to assess incorporating the area.
 Water system improvements included updates to the 2.0 MG reservoir, the installation of generators at our 3.7 MG reservoir and Administrative Headquarters building, and a new Telemetry Monitoring System.

 In January 2012, we added a new water connection with SPU’s Northwest regional supply; our water is now sourced from both the Tolt and Cedar River Watersheds.
+We also began design on a new North City Pump Station.

 In 2013 we completed an expansion and remodel to our main Administrative Headquarters.